-1. Gifted EP from the State of Florida or gifted plan from out-of-state A gifted plan could include documentation from the previous school district in another state that the student was determined eligible for gifted services in accordance with the applicable requirements of that state and was receiving gifted services.
+2. Evidence of State of Florida Gifted Program Eligibility – This could include a gifted EP from any district in the State of Florida, gifted eligibility documentation from any district in the State of Florida or a gifted plan from out-of-state.
+An out-of-state gifted plan could include documentation from the previous school district in another state that the student was determined eligible for gifted services in accordance with the applicable requirements of that state and was receiving gifted services.

-2. Test of Individual Academic Achievement Entry into magnet programs, cluster sites as well as Pine View School, require individual academic achievement testing.
-The most current version of the Woodcock-Johnson Test of Achievement, the Wechsler Individual Achievement Test, OR the Kaufman Test of Educational Achievement must be administered reporting age-based standard scores.
-Any exceptions regarding the use of these assessments MUST be approved by the School Psychology Department Chair. (minimum score of 127 in both reading and math could meet entry criteria along with minimum grade requirement below - plus teacher and counselor recommendations)
+3. Test of Individual Academic Achievement - Entry into magnet programs, cluster sites as well as Pine View School, require individual academic achievement testing.
+Academic testing must be administered by a certified/licensed psychologist, school psychologist, or an individual with a graduate degree in education that includes training on the administration, scoring, and interpretation of the instrument.
+The current version of the Woodcock-Johnson Test of Achievement, the Wechsler Individual Achievement Test, or the Kaufman Test of Educational Achievement must be administered by reporting age-based standard scores.
+Any exceptions regarding the use of these assessments MUST be approved by the School Psychology Department Chair. (a minimum score of 127 in both reading and math could meet entry criteria along with a minimum grade requirement below - plus teacher and counselor recommendations).

-- Woodcock-Johnson Tests of Achievement-Fourth Edition: the examiner must report standard scores for the Broad Reading Composite (subtest #1 Letter-Word Identification #4-Passage Comprehension and subtest #9 Sentence Reading Fluency) and the Broad Math Composite (subtest #2-Applied Problems, subtest #5-Calculation, and subtest #10-Math Facts Fluency).
-Assessments administered through June 30th, 2016 that include the Reading Comprehension Composite will be accepted.
+- Woodcock-Johnson Tests of Achievement-Fourth Edition: the examiner must report standard scores for the Broad Reading Cluster (subtest #1 Letter-Word Identification #4-Passage Comprehension and subtest #9 Sentence Reading Fluency) and the Broad Math Cluster (subtest #2-Applied Problems, subtest #5-Calculation, and subtest #10-Math Facts Fluency).

-- Wechsler Individual Achievement Test-Third Edition: the examiner must report standard scores for the Reading Comprehension and Fluency Composite (subtests: Reading Comprehension and Oral Reading Fluency) and the Mathematics Composite (subtests: Math Problem Solving and Numerical Operations).
-PLEASE NOTE: The WIAT-III can be utilized for students in second grade and above to obtain the appropriate composite scores.
+- Wechsler Individual Achievement Test - Fourth Edition: the examiner must report standard scores for the Reading Composite (subtests: Word Reading and Reading Comprehension) and the Mathematics Composite (subtests: Math Problem Solving and Numerical Operations).

-- Kaufman Test of Educational Achievement, Third Edition: for students in kindergarten, the examiner must report Reading (Letter & Word Recognition subtest #3 and Reading Comprehension subtest #9) and Math Cluster (Math Concepts & Applications subtest #2 and Math Computation subtest #4).
-For students in 1st - 12th grade, the examiner must report Reading Understanding Cluster (Reading Comprehension subtest #9 and Reading Vocabulary subtest #14) and Math Cluster (Math Concepts & Applications subtest #2 and Math Computation subtest #4).
+- Kaufman Test of Educational Achievement, Third Edition: for students in kindergarten, the examiner must report Reading Composite (Letter & Word Recognition subtest #3 and Reading Comprehension subtest #9) and Math Composite (Math Concepts & Applications subtest #2 and Math Computation subtest #4).
+For students in 1st - 12th grade, the examiner must report Reading Understanding Composite (Reading Comprehension subtest #9 and Reading Vocabulary subtest #14) and Math Composite (Math Concepts & Applications subtest #2 and Math Computation subtest #4).

 - Academic assessments must be current within one year.

-3. Report Card Grades - UNWEIGHTED grades are required for English/Language Arts and Math.
+4. Report Card Grades- UNWEIGHTED grades are required for English/Language Arts and Math.
 Submit report cards that cover the most recent grading periods that span one year.
 Only traditional (letter) grades may be submitted.
 If not available, the student's current school must convert their grades into letter grades.
-(5 As and 3 Bs could meet entry criteria along with the minimum achievement score above - plus teacher and counselor recommendations)
+(5 As and 3 Bs could meet entry criteria along with the minimum achievement score above plus teacher and counselor recommendations)

-4. Recommendation from core-curricula teacher - At least two current core subject-area teachers must make a recommendation to support the need for an accelerated curriculum.
+5. Recommendation from a core-curriculum teacher - At least two current core subject-area teachers must make a recommendation to support the need for an accelerated curriculum.
 The document should be dated and signed and include a supportive statement

 - Please contact the Sarasota County School Psychology Department if you have any additional questions.
 Telephone number: 941-927-9000.